Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - 8.1.3.a) For runs which cannot or accidentally start on a non-peaceful difficulty, the run will be verified if you switch immediately (at the discretion of verifiers) to peaceful upon loading the world.
 #entangled[Entangled Rule(s):]\
 #entangled[8.1.3 is referenced by: ] #entangledRule("9.1.2")\
-8.1.4) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless).\
+8.1.4) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg).\
 8.1.5) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

 = 9: Any% (Peaceful)

-== 9.1: Any% (Peaceful) Objective and Clarifications 9.1.1) <9.1.1> The run is considered complete under the same pretences as Any% Glitchless (see #entangledRule("1.1.1")).\
+== 9.1: Any% (Peaceful) Objective and Clarifications 9.1.1) <9.1.1> The run is considered complete under the same pretences as Any% No Major Glitches (see #entangledRule("1.1.1")).\
-9.1.2) <9.1.2> Any% Peaceful follows identical rulesets regarding peaceful difficulty as Any% Glitchless Peaceful (see #entangledRule("8.1.2")-#entangledRule("8.1.3")).\
+9.1.2) <9.1.2> Any% Peaceful follows identical rulesets regarding peaceful difficulty as Any% No Major Glitches Peaceful (see #entangledRule("8.1.2")-#entangledRule("8.1.3")).\
 9.1.3) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitched).\
 9.1.4) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

-= 10: Combined Any% Glitchless
+= 10: Combined Any% No Major Glitches

-== 10.1: Combined Any% Glitchless Clarifications
+== 10.1: Combined Any% No Major Glitches Clarifications
-#formatNote[10.1.note) Combined Any% Glitchless is a non-runnable (non-submittable) category that serves as an updated statistic summing the runner's fastest verified times in each of the listed version splits.
+#formatNote[10.1.note) Combined Any% No Major Glitches is a non-runnable (non-submittable) category that serves as an updated statistic summing the runner's fastest verified times in each of the listed version splits.
 A bot that is occasionally run gathers each runner's fastest times and creates a submission summing these times, before truncating them to the second.]

 == 10.2: Set Seed/Random Seed Legacy
 10.2.1) Legacy will keep track of the fastest time a runner has in 1.16+, 1.9-1.15, and Pre 1.9.